 Author: Michelle Cehn (Adapted from Dinner at the Zoo)

-These delicious taco cups are an easy, fun, unique vegan appetizer you can make with wonton wrappers and your favorite vegan ground meat!
+This delicious vegan taco cups appetizer is easy, fun, and made with wonton wrappers and your favorite vegan ground meat!
 Serve them up at a party, gathering, potluck, or as a snack for the family.
 They'll be the talk of the party, guaranteed.
 Ready, set, BAKE!

-1package of vegan beefy crumbles, such as Plant Boss, Gardein, Beyond Meat, Boca, or Lightlife
+1package vegan beefy crumbles, such as Plant Boss, Gardein, Beyond Meat, Boca, or Lightlife

-16.5ozof diced fire roasted tomatoes in a can, drained well (squeeze water out)
+16.5-ounce candiced fire roasted tomatoes, drained well (squeeze water out)

 2green onions, sliced, for garnish